The Pause Button: our top tips for co-parenting this Christmas

 1. Choose your pause button

 it needs to be something you have with you all the time.
-A watch or a ring…Or you can dig your nails into your palms!
-This is your pause button.
+For instance, a watch or a ring.
+This is your Pause Button.
 When you touch it, it will remind you to pause for 5-10 seconds during a conversation.

 2. Pause before responding

 During conversations with your ex, have your finger on your pause button and pause for 5 – 10 seconds before responding.
 You don’t need to tell the person you’re talking to what you’re doing.
 No-one needs to know.
-Only speak when they’ve completely finished speaking.
-This can be hard to do and it may feel strange, but it’ll start to feel more normal with practice.
+Only speak when they’ve finished speaking.
+This can be hard to do, and it may feel strange.
+But it’ll start to feel more normal with practice.
 Persevere and you’ll see how it starts to transform your conversations with your co-parent and others.

 3. Respond calmly and respectfully